johnwcowan/r7rs-work/RestartsCowan.md

 ### Standard restart tags

-There are several tags that, by convention, hold to particular behaviour protocols.
-The following variables are bound to these tags
+The following tags by convention hold to particular behaviour protocols:

 `abort`